RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## DP Clip Launching

 DP has a system called "Chunks" which allows complex setups for launching clips/projects.
 It is not similar to Live's style of clip launching at all, however it is used for very large shows around the world.

+DP10 added a Clip like 'spreadsheet' style view.

 # Cubase Notes